-Hives or urticaria are raised welts that can occur in a range of sizes, from small to large to a mass known as a plaque.
-They usually are a different color and texture from the surrounding skin, and are itchy and uncomfortable.
+Hives, also known as urticaria, are raised welts that can occur anywhere on the body.
+They range in size from small to large, usually are a different color and texture from the surrounding skin, and are itchy and uncomfortable.
 Usually the result of an allergic reaction, they sometimes can be seen with — and mistaken for — another type of skin swelling known as angioedema.

-Both hives and angioedema can be caused by the immune system reacting to an injury, illness, or irritation, or overreacting to a normally harmless substance.
-During this reaction, it releases a chemical called histamine into the skin.
+Both hives and angioedema can be caused by the immune system overreacting to a normally harmless substance.
+During this reaction, a chemical called histamine is released into the skin.

 Histamine activates a chain of events that lead to blood vessels in the skin dilating (widening) and letting more blood into the tissues.
 This causes the flushed color and warm sensation that sometimes accompanies hives.

-In addition, the walls of the blood vessels are changed so that plasma, the clear part of the blood, can flow into the skin.
-This influx of fluid is what causes the swelling in both hives and angioedema.
+In addition, blood vessel walls change during that process, allowing plasma — the liquid portion of blood — to flow into the skin.
+This influx of fluid is what causes swelling in both hives and angioedema.

-Unlike hives, angioedema swellings usually are not intensely itchy or painful on their own, but they tend to last for a longer period of time (up to three days), while hives subside after a day in most cases.
+Unlike hives, swelling tied to angioedema usually is not intensely itchy or painful on its own, but the welts tend to last longer (up to three days), while hives subside after a day in most cases.

-Hives are caused most often by an allergic reaction (particularly to medications) while angioedema swellings can have a range of causes, including a reaction to certain medications, immune disorders, and even genetic mutations, in addition to being triggered by allergens.
+Hives are caused most often by an allergic reaction, while angioedema can have a range of causes, including being triggered by certain medications, being associated with some immune disorders, and even occur as a result of genetic mutations, or being triggered by an allergic reaction.

-Both hives and some types of angioedema swellings can be treated or brought down with normal allergy medications such as antihistamines, corticosteroids, and epinephrine (EpiPen).
-EpiPens can be used to immediately treat individuals with a life-threatening swelling.
+Both hives and some types of angioedema can be treated with normal allergy medications such as antihistamines, corticosteroids, and epinephrine (EpiPen).
+EpiPens can be used to rapidly treat individuals experiencing a life-threatening swelling.

-In case angioedema swellings are not allergic in origin, they will not respond to these medications.
+If swelling is caused by hereditary angioedema — a form of angioedema that does not have an allergic origin — they will not respond to these medications.
 If this kind of angioedema occurs, Firazyr (icatibant) can be used in much the same way as an EpiPen.

-If the swellings are not life-threatening, both hives and angioedema typically will fade on their own and any itching and discomfort can be managed with skin creams as needed.
+If swelling is not life-threatening, both hives and angioedema typically will fade on their own and any itching and discomfort can be managed with skin creams as needed.

 Angioedema News is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.